xinsun1/General_pipeline/Popgen/aDNA.mapping.md

 ## 1.1 Paleomix map
 Paleomix is used for mapping.

+**NB**
+- change the adapter sequences for you library, normally Illumina/BGI
+- one of the differences compare to modern DNA, two PE reads are collapsed `--collapse: yes`
+- minimun length for mapping (filter can be capplied in downstream analysis) `--minlength: 25`
+- bwa aln is commonly used for mapping `Algorithm: backtrack`
+- mapdamage is used to check the mutation pattern `mapDamage: plot`
+- etc

 An example `yaml` file.
 ``` bash
 # -*- mode: Yaml; -*-